KaterinaPZ/Uni-stuff/AlertWebhook.md

 ![This is a diagram showing the process flow for the alert webhook functionality.](https://help.sap.com/doc/64f7d2b06c6b40a9b3097860c5930641/Cloud/en-US/loio780b39b5c5344724accf2e497c10e49a_LowRes.png
 "This is a diagram showing the process flow for the alert webhook functionality")

+1. You set the application URL for the alerts when creating a Webhook alert channel via the SAP BTP cockpit or with a POST REST call to the SAP Monitoring service.

 2. You set the application URL for the alerts when creating a  Webhook  alert channel via the  SAP BTP  cockpit  or with a POST REST call to the  SAP Monitoring service.

 3. You retrieve the verification token either from the  Details  column in the  SAP BTP  cockpit  or from the REST call response.